 Exit: “Breaks” in between each segment of ride where you can exit. (before boarding the “transport car” and before getting on the actual ride)

 With each new attraction created, Disney World has created an incredible adventure for riders in Star Wars: Rise of the Resistance!
-This ride requires a little leg work to be able to ride as you must join the Virtual Queue at 7am or 1pm to receive your window to enter the attraction.
-(Tips on how to do this below!).
-But it is ABSOLUTELY WORTH IT!
 As we have mentioned in previous posts, the BEST WAY to prepare an SPD child is to watch POV videos!

 My SPD child and I watched the video together to see his reaction before we went on our trip.
 At first, he loved the different “scenes” you go through until you reach the actual motion ride.
 He enjoyed the affects (and keeping in mind, he is a HUGE Star Wars fan!)!
 Once the ride started moving around what looks to be a First Order ship and transitions into a video motion (similar to Millenium Falcon, Smuggler’s Run and Star Tours), he was very certain he would not enjoy.